 Read more

-Fernanda was born in Argentina from Chilean parents.
-She came to the US as a 14-year-old non-English speaker.
+Fernanda was born in Argentina of Chilean parents.
+She came to the U.S. as a 14-year-old non-English speaker.
 Her extended family resides in Chile.
 Over the past 39 years, she became an educator and school administrator in the public schools, with 32 of those years spent in Vermont schools.
 Fernanda and her husband, Chad, raised two children in Vermont and now are enjoying spending time with two grandchildren.
 Fernanda enjoys traveling, hiking and cross-country skiing.
 Upon retiring from education, in August 2022 she joined the Open Door Clinic as our Dental Coordinator.
 Fernanda enjoys the opportunity to speak Spanish and to be of service to others.

 Melanie Clark